caltechlibrary/htr-test-cases/README.md

 Installation
 ------------

-There is no software in this repository; it contains only image files.
+There is no software in this repository; it contains only image files, XML files, and text files.
 You can download the entire set using various methods.
 One method is to use GitHub's "Download ZIP" link,

 <p align="center">
 https://github.com/caltechlibrary/htr-test-cases/archive/master.zip